dictcp/uplex-varnish-k8s-ingress/examples/acl/README.md

 "/coffee".
 This is important to the logic of ACL matching -- the match for the "more specific" URL range is executed first.

+The example also shows that the sense of setting the ``result-header`` is reversed for blacklisting.
+In this case, the client request header ``X-Coffee-Blacklist`` is set to the string "true" if the address from ``X-Forwarded-For`` matches the ACL, since the string from the ``failure`` field is set when the failure status is invoked.
+For blacklists, this means that the address under consideration matches the ACL.
+If the address from ``X-Forwarded-For`` does not match the ACL, and hence does not lead to the failure response due to blacklisting, then the string "false" from the ``success`` field is assigned to ``X-Coffee-Blacklist``.

 Verifying the ACL with curl:

 ```